Gatecrasher53/echoscraper/README.rst

 Test-run
 --------

 If you just want to run the package files without going through the hassle of installing it, then you can run all commands through the echoscraper-runner.py wrapper module.
-Just replace 'echoscraper' with 'python -m echoscraper.echoscraper-runner' in any example code.
+Just navigate to the package root directory, and replace 'echoscraper' with 'python -m echoscraper-runner' in any example code.

 However, you will have to manually install the following dependencies: